Zepbound Prescription for Weight Loss

 Zepbound overview

 • Zepbound is a brand name for tirzepatide, a once weekly FDA-approved injectable medication prescribed primarily for weight loss or maintaining weight loss.
+It comes in the NEW multi-dose KwikPen, single-dose pen, or vial formats.
 This medication is used alongside changes in diet and exercise in adults with obesity, or with overweight and a weight-related health condition.
 This medicine may also treat sleep apnea in adults with obesity.

 Zepbound belongs to the class of drugs called dual glucose-dependent insulinotropic polypeptide (GIP) receptor and glucagon-like peptide-1 (GLP-1) receptor agonist.